jlbradley1844/jlbradley1844.github.io/_drafts/do-gooder-derogation.md

 "biblical" language here, think "virtuous."
 Unfortunately, we can all think of times people are disliked due to virtuous behavior.
 Why is that?

-It well be human nature.
-It's no surprise that psychologists are uncovering terms like [do-gooder derogation]() and [antisocial punishment().
+It may well be human nature.
+It's no surprise that psychologists are uncovering terms like [do-gooder derogation]() and [antisocial punishment]().
 Basically, if you are viewed as "too good," you will be punished socially by people.
 Not everyone - but a large enough minority that you'll notice.
 My guess is that people who read this quote from Jesus and thought "Oh, if they hate me, it's because I'm a